about us

 We hope to break down the complex judicial court system into simple terms, so that children understand that the courtroom is not some scary and mysterious place, rather a room full of supportive people who are there to ensure their safety.

-our story
+my story